opvious/sdk.ts/packages/cli/README.md

 You can then use this API's endpoint instead of the default Opvious cloud API by setting the `OPVIOUS_ENDPOINT` environment variable to `http://localhost:8080`.
+Consider for example creating an alternate configuration profile pointing to it (see below).

 The following commands may also be useful:

 ```sh